eerotal/LibreSignage/README.rst

   can pass ``NOHTMLDOCS=y`` if you don't want to generate any HTML documentation.

+install-deps
+  Install the *composer* and *npm* dependencies needed for building LibreSignage.
+This target is a prerequisite of ``configure`` so it's not necessary to run it manually.

 configure
   Generate a LibreSignage build configuration file.
 You need to use ``TARGET=[target]`` to select a build target to use.
 You can also